ayaeslam294/Quiz-Generator/README.md

 # Quiz-Generator

-# 📘 Study Buddy – Quiz Generator
+# 📘 Study For a Quiz – Quiz Generator

 <div align="center">